 The education and training of all employees is an important feature on the way to fight modern slavery.
-In 2020, the Compliance department analysed whether Semperit covered all the topics that modern compliance management should encompass and in particular, whether the training provided on some topics should be improved.
-Based on this analysis, several existing training courses were adapted and others were developed again from scratch.
-The new catalogue of training courses includes courses on general compliance issues that are relevant to the whole Group as well as others that provide information on specific situations and problems.
-The training courses can be held either online or in the form of face-toface events.
+In 2022, the Compliance department covered Compliance topics relevant to the whole Group.
+Several existing training courses were adapted and new ones introduced.
+Trainings and information on specific situations and issues were provided as well.
+Semperit introduced an annual Integrity Declaration for all employees, not restricted to Management positions.
+The training courses can be held either online or in the form of face-to-face events.
 The training course format depends on the topic, language, and attendees.
 Most of the courses on the list are available to Semperit employees online via the e-learning platform.